oyarsa/BitwardenDecrypt/README.md

 # BitwardenDecrypt
 Decrypts an encrypted [Bitwarden](https://github.com/bitwarden) data.json file (from the Desktop App).
-You can safely store data.json as an encrypted, offline backup of your vault knowing you will always be able to decrypt it.
+You can safely store data.json as an encrypted, offline backup of your vault, knowing you will always be able to decrypt it.

-To determine the location of the data.json file see: https://bitwarden.com/help/data-storage/#on-your-local-machine
+To determine the location of the data.json file, see: https://bitwarden.com/help/data-storage/#on-your-local-machine

 **Note**: BitwardenDecrypt does not work with Bitwarden Encrypted JSON Exports.